glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/PageSKYAddIns.md

 <!-- /vscode-markdown-toc -->

 ## <a name='SKYAdd-InsandAllInOneFlows'></a>SKY Add-Ins and "All In One" Flows
-If you have not done so already, please reivew the overall concept of [SKY Add-Ins and "All In One" Flows](https://github.com/glenhutson/BlackbaudCustomizations/tree/main/All-In-One-SKYAddins%2BPowerAutomate/Simple).
-That disucssion focuses on a Tile on an existing native page.
+If you have not done so already, please reivew the overall concept of [SKY Add-Ins and "All In One" Flows](https://github.com/glenhutson/BlackbaudCustomizations/blob/main/All-In-One-SKYAddins%2BPowerAutomate/AllInOne-SKYAddIns-Background.md) and [Tile SKY Add-ins](https://github.com/glenhutson/BlackbaudCustomizations/blob/main/All-In-One-SKYAddins%2BPowerAutomate/TileSKYAddins.md).

 ## <a name='ThePageHostSPA-Basics'></a>The Page Host SPA - Basics
 Once understanding the concepts of a Tile SKY Add-In, the concept of a [Page Add-in](https://developer.blackbaud.com/skyapi/docs/addins/get-started/page-addins) is very similar.
 Note that the difference between this and a modal is that with a page add-in, you continue to see the navigation / "omnibar" so that the add-in looks more like the rest of the system.
 Like a tile, it runs independantly from the host system (Raiser's Edge NXT, Financial Edge NXT, Church Management), but receives data from that host system in order to run.